2015 Cookie Program Features

 Very little.
 Troops still order in whole cases.
-Initial order delivery was spread out over four days to accommodate the SU cookie program chair’s schedule and ability to manage the distribution.
-Starting inventory delivery for 2015 will be two days, Jan.
+However, starting inventory delivery for 2015 will be two days, Jan.
 30 and 31.
 GSGLA will do everything possible to make sure delivery goes smoothly and quickly.

 Will we still have cupboard features like pending orders, even exchange, to-the-box pick-ups, and consignments?

 Our goal is to preserve all of these customer-friendly qualities.
 It is GSGLA’s commitment to make the cupboard experience work for everyone.